Nettleham: Police headquarters

+The Deepdale Lane site, west of the village, was chosen in October 1970, to be 38 acres, and cost £2.25m.
+Five sites were considered.
+But the Nettleham parish council had not been told in advance, and were annoyed.

+Lindsey County Council had previously wanted its headquarters on the opposite side of the road, which the parish council had refused.

+In April 1976 a Gainsborough company received the £2,952,598 contract.
+It finally cost £5.3m, and staff moved in from April 1980.
+It was opened by Queen Elizabeth II on 14 November 1980.

 Sport

 Football

 Nettleham's Mulsanne Park is home to Nettleham F.C. and was home to the former Nettleham Ladies F.C., which rebranded as Lincoln City Women FC.

 Nettleham F.C., established in 1905 as Nettleham United, adopted its current name, Nettleham FC, in 1989.
 They have been members of the Lincolnshire League since their relegation from the Central Midlands League.
 They play their home fixtures at Mulsanne Park, Nettleham.
 They have twice played Aston Villa football club in friendlies..
 It is said that Dwight Yorke's first game on English soil was in Nettleham at Mulsanne Park, 20 December 1989, when the ground celebrated new floodlights.
 On the 26 February 2001, again celebrating new floodlights, Nettleham F.C. played a Leicester City F.C.
 IX including Robbie Savage and Roberto Mancini.

 Nettleham Ladies FC (now Lincoln City Women FC) was founded in 2008 as Nettleham Ladies, the team started in the Lincolnshire County Women's League and won the title within 12 months.
 They achieved their sixth consecutive Lincolnshire County Cup victory in the 2017-18 season.
 Notable former players include Olivia Clark, who played as goalkeeper and later represented the Welsh Women's National Team.
 In April 2019, Nettleham Ladies partnered with Lincoln City men's club, rebranding as Lincoln City Women FC from June onwards.
 Following the rebrand, the team moved its home ground to share with Lincoln United.